Aaron98990/ways-of-the-game/misconduct.md

 This is a catch-all.
 A referee may caution a player for anything.
 This is very subjective and a tool in the referee's toolbox.
 Here are some valid reasons for lack of respect for the game:
 - showboating
+- failure to respect a referee's command (e.g. asking a player to come to talk to the referee)
+- an unsporting goal celebretation (covered in the [goals section](/goals))
 - blatantly fouling a player (e.g. holding) or blatantly commiting handball
 > - initiates a deliberate trick for the ball to be passed (including from a free kick or goal kick) to the goalkeeper with the head, chest, knee etc. to circumvent the Law, whether or not the goalkeeper touches the ball with the hands; the goalkeeper is cautioned if responsible for initiating the deliberate trick